-Our latest winner, who you can read about in our February 2021 issue, is Swanley Black Swans.
+Our next winner, who featured in our February 2021 issue, was Swanley Black Swans.
 Owen Connelly, a full-back at the Kent club, decided to launch a women’s team.

 “The vast majority of the players had never played rugby, and some of them not even any sport.
 My worry was that it might become a bit disjointed and cliquey,” said Connelly.

 “I couldn’t have been more wrong.
 They’ve bonded incredibly well.
 The moment any of them have any issues, any troubles, have to self-isolate, it’s ‘Anything I can do?, I’ll pick this up, drop this off’.
 They have a great team spirit.”

 Whether it’s sharing posts, fundraising for the local ambulance station or making a one-year anniversary video, the players are throwing themselves into rugby life with gusto.

 “I don’t know what other rugby teams are like but I think I’ve been lucky,” adds Connelly, a project manager.
 “They just buy into everything you ask them to buy into.
 And do it with 100% effort and a smile on their face.”

 So could you be our Team of the Month?
 Charity work, a community project, a recruitment drive – there are any number of different reasons why you might have a story to tell that we would love to share with Rugby World readers.
 The award is open to any amateur club anywhere, and that includes school teams.